cstrawberry/predictive-universe/docs/paper/appendices/appendix_x_effective_action.md

 \tag{X.5}
 $$

-where dots include gauge‑invariant operators and (background‑invariant) gauge‑fixing/ghost terms.
-In this formalism, a Ward identity ensures that the renormalization of the background gauge coupling depends only on the background-field wavefunction renormalization factor $Z_A(k)$.
-The **physical coupling** satisfies
+where dots include gauge‑invariant higher operators and the background‑invariant gauge‑fixing/ghost sector.
+A Ward identity ensures that the renormalization of the background gauge coupling depends only on the background‑field wavefunction factor \$Z\_A(k)\$.
+The physical coupling satisfies

 $$
 e^2(k)=\frac{u(k)}{\kappa(k)},\qquad